tobor88/PowerShell-Red-Team/README.md

 C:\PS> Convert-Base64 -Value "Q29udmVydCBtZSB0byBiYXNlNjQh" -Decode
 ```

-- Get-LdapInfo.psm1 is a a function I am very proud of for performing general LDAP queries.
-Althouhg only 2 properties will show in the output, all of the properties associated with object can be seen by pipeing to Select-Object -Prroperty *.
+- Get-LdapInfo.psm1 is a function I am very proud of for performing general LDAP queries.
+Although only two properties will show in the output, all of the properties associated with object can be seen by piping to Select-Object -Property *.
 ```powershell
  C:\PS> Get-LdapInfo -DomainControllers | Select-Object -Property 'Name','ms-Mcs-AdmPwd'
 ```